CMPUT301W22T35/QRcode-Quest/README.md

 A video demo of the project is available [here](https://youtu.be/Tvy3v0vWhqk).

 ### Build Dependencies
-Our app depends on the following components:
+Our project depends on the following components (see the app level gradle file for more details.):
+- Android Navigation
 - OpenStreetMap
-- Android Navigation
 - Firebase Firestore and Storage
 - ZXing
 - JUnit
 - Espresso
 - Mockito

-See the app's gradle file for more details.
+In order to build our application, you need to add the google-services.json file from a project you created on Google's Firestore console to the project directory.
+After that is done, open it with Android Studio and build the source code.

 ### Game Description
 In QRCodeQuest, the main objective is capturing QR codes to score points to a player's account.